Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Methodology

-To only include articles with a significant impact in the field, we further filter the above 395 articles on citation count adjusted for their age to fairly compare research of varying ages~\cite{citeFreq}.
-We calculate citation frequency $R_c$ for each article as $R_c = \frac{N_c}{A}$, where $N_c$ is the number of citations achieved by an article as recorded on the 5th of September 2024, and $A$ is the article's age in years.
-The age is computed as $A = Y_n - Y_p$, where $Y_n=2024.67$ is the current year (corresponding to the 5th of September), and $Y_p$ is the year of publication for the article.
-As cited computer science articles had a mean of five citations after one year from publication~\cite{frachtenberg2023citation}, we set a threshold of $R_c \geq 5$, resulting in 97 articles.
+\paragraph{Citation-Based Screening.} To include only articles with a significant impact in the field, we further filter the above 395 articles based on citation count adjusted for their age to fairly compare research of varying ages~\cite{citeFreq}.
+We calculate citation frequency $R_c$ for each article as $R_c = \frac{N_c}{A}$, where $N_c$ is the number of citations achieved by an article as recorded in September 2025, and $A$ is the article's age in years from first publication or pre-print.
+The age is computed as $A = Y_n - Y_p$, where $Y_n=2025.67$ is the time of citation re-collection (corresponding to September 2025), and $Y_p$ is the year of publication for the article.
+As cited computer science articles had a mean of five citations after one year from publication~\cite{frachtenberg2023citation}, we set a threshold of $R_c \geq 5$, resulting in 124 articles.